 Gold, which usually moves inversely to the dollar, was hammered on Wednesday morning by the newly gained strength of the greenback,

 as this made dollar-denominated gold more expensive for investors holding other currencies.
-And the upbeat U.S. economic data also dulled

 the shine of the precious metal as a hedge against inflation.
 A trader mentioned that more market participants are inclined to book in profits

-and remain on the sidelines before the end of the year.
 Silver futures for March delivery fell 53.5 cents, or 1.8 percent, to 29.253 dollars per ounce.

 January platinum lost 9.5 dollars, or 0.6 percent, to 1,704.4 dollars per ounce.